learning-zone/react-basics/redux-interview-questions.md

     const { dispatch } = props

-    // Here's a good use case for bindActionCreators:
+    // Here\'s a good use case for bindActionCreators:
     // You want a child component to be completely unaware of Redux.
     // We create bound versions of these functions now so we can
     // pass them down to our child later.